 - h Hydraulic head or piezometric head, L

 - z Elevation head, L

 - J Hydraulic gradient, unitless

 - p Fluid pressure, ML-1T-2

 - ρ Density, ML-3

 - μ Dynamic viscosity, ML-1T-1

 - v Velocity of groundwater, LT-1

 - h_p Pressure head, L

 - g Gravitational acceleration L T-2

-- Q Flow rate or discharge rate, L3T-1
+- Q Flow rate or discharge rate, $L^{3}T^{-1}$

 - q Specific discharge, LT-1

 - K Hydraulic conductivity, LT-1

-- K Permeability, L2
+- K Permeability, L^2

 - T Transmissivity, L2T-1

 - S Storage Coefficient or Storativity,

 - S_s Specific storage, L-1

 - Sy Specific yield, unitless

 - r Distance from pumping well to observation well, L

 - s Drawdown, L

 - b Thickness of an aquifer, L

-- W(u) Theis well function
+W(u) Theis well function

 - u Dimensionless Theis parameter of well function.

-- rw Radius of pumping well, L
+- r_w Radius of pumping well, L

 - A Cross-sectional area in the direction of flow, L^2

 - W Additional resistances, L

 - sw Drawdown, L

-- h_0 The equilibrium water level before pumping starts, L
+- h0 The equilibrium water level before pumping starts, L

 - h1, h2 Water level during pumping, L

-- SI (Standard International) Unities are used to described parameters, where M is

-- mass (kg), L is Length (m), and T is time (sec).
+SI (Standard International) Unities are used to described parameters, where M is mass (kg), L is Length (m), and T is time (sec).

-1.0 INTRODUCTION
+1. INTRODUCTION

 Larger section of the groundwater extraction takes place by using vertical filter wells.
 Water components in the groundwater such as iron and manganese as well as microorganisms causes a natural ageing process in the well pipes and the filter gravel during water pumping.
-These often decrease the output ability of the wells and occasionally kill the producing well (van der Bas et al., 2004).
-There is the need to regenerate the wells to restore the authentic capacity.
-Conventional regeneration techniques use mechanical and chemical methods, such as acid washing, acid fracture, and hydraulic fracture to treat damages, with their effects on enhancing well production.
-The primary risks of traditional methods particularly the acidizing methods are included the safety and environmental concerns, well corrosion, and decreased efficiency for the duration of the repetition of treatment.
-Moreover, the need for lots of surface facilities, the necessity of high energy pumps for injection mainly all through fracturing methods, significant working costs, and lengthy downtimes (several days) of the wells to be cleaned and operational problems of proppant are viewed as dangers of traditional methods (van der Bas et al., 2004) & (Lim & Okada, 2005).
+These often decrease the output ability of the wells and occasionally damage the producing well (van der Bas et al., 2004).
+There is the need to regenerate the wells to restore its authentic capacity.
+Conventional regeneration techniques use mechanical and chemical methods, such as acid washing, acid fracture, and hydraulic fracture to treat damages, both of which have positive effect on the well output.
+The primary risks of traditional methods particularly the acidizing technique include safety and environmental issues, well corrosion, and decreased efficiency over the course of treatment repetition.
+Moreover, the need for lots of surface facilities, the necessity of high energy pumps for injection mainly all through fracturing methods, significant working costs, and lengthy downtimes (several days) of the wells to be cleaned and operational problems of proppant are regarded as risks of conventional methods (van der Bas et al., 2004) & (Lim & Okada, 2005).
 In addition to that, the traditional well stimulation methods, as an alternative of doing away with the primary causes of the damage open new paths for fluid flow in the reservoir which restricts the opportunity of repeating the stimulation of the wells (Abramov et al., 2013).

-In the current years, investigators have centred on choice less-costly remedy strategies to take away doable sources of production reduction and the risks of the conventional methods.
+In recent years, researchers have focused on developing less-expensive treatment methods to eliminate potential sources of production reduction and the risks associated with the conventional approaches.
 One of the promising techniques is based on ultrasonic wave technology.
 The monetary comparison between the conventional methods and the ultrasonic wave method suggests that this method might be appropriate (Table 1) (Abramov et al., 2013; Sander, 2007).